liveoutloud/project-2_boone-janetta/README.md

 - I have read the deductions/rubric.

 #### Comments
-- I made progress this week by getting my form coded and getting my styles linked.
-I feel good about my Contact page.
+- Styles are now linked, and I made progress this week by coding form, styling nav, adding all sections added for single-scroll site, css grid, and added smooth scroll.
 ---